eliran-oraganization/anomaly-detection/README.md

 ## Description

-to implement a simple command line application that will detect and notify suspicious behavior in an integrated GitHub organization.
+to implement a simple command line application that will detect and notify suspicious behavior in an integrated GitHub organization. fds

 Suspicious behaviors:
 1. pushing code between 14:00-16:00